ergo-services/ergo/docs/advanced/debugging.md

 ### Identifying Actor and Meta Process Goroutines

-When built with the `debug` tag, each actor's goroutine carries a label containing its PID, and each meta process goroutine carries a label with its Alias.
+When built with the `pprof` tag, each actor's goroutine carries a label containing its PID, and each meta process goroutine carries a label with its Alias.
 This creates a direct link between the logical identity and the runtime goroutine.

 To find labeled goroutines: